shehab-shahid/Shehab_Portfolio/README.md

 ![](images/LT_designKPI_barplot.png)
 <p align="center">
 Barplot showing mean general design rating of each Lecture Theatre.
-The overall mean across all Lecture Theatres is highlighted in red, 3.44
+The overall mean across all Lecture Theatres is highlighted in red, 3.44 (on a scale of 1 to 5)
 </p>

 ![](images/boxplot_seatwidth_LTtype.png)